EasyRSA

 have been made.
 If another charm needs the server certificate the code must

-react to the flag {relation_name}.server.cert.available
+react to the flag {relation_name}.server.cert.available.
+The relationship

 object has a method that returns the server cert and server key called